 SPOILER FREE REVIEW 😊

 For me, Devil’s Desire was an ok Regency romance written by Laurie McBain.
-The bland heroine Elysia, is on the run from bland, evil enemies.
 It’s alright, but nothing special.
 From the writing, you can tell it’s a “first book.”

 How I wish.

-The read was rather ordinary and predictable, however, it was not terrible.
-Lots of clichés, including the rakish hero, Lord Alex Trevegne (who’s really not that much of a rake), an evil ex-mistress, and a Cinderella heroine, Lady Elysia Demarice, with emerald-green eyes and red-gold hair, who’s the most beautiful lady in all of England, and pure as the driven snow.
-(Hey, clichés in a review are appropriate for a book riddled with them!)
-Lady Elysia is on the run from greedy relatives who would steal her fortune.
-Marriage to Lord Trevegne would offer protection, but it will come at a price for her.
+- A Cinderella heroine, Lady Elysia Demarice, with emerald-green eyes and red-gold hair, who’s the most beautiful lady in all of England, and pure as the driven snow.
+(Clichés in a review are appropriate for a book riddled with them!)

 Final Analysis of Devil’s Desire